wahasa/Kali-Nethunter/README.md

 * Kali Minimal (Cli + Pkg Kali)
 * Kali Full (Cli + Pkg Kali + Desktop)

-Kali Full file size is 1.7 Gb, the extract time is 10-15 minutes and when it is finished it will be taken to the Kali-Nethunter menu.
+Kali Full file size is < 2Gb, the extract time is 10-15 minutes and when it is finished it will be taken to the Kali-Nethunter menu.

 ---
 </details>